Alcohol Poisoning

 What is alcohol poisoning?

-Ethanol overdose by ingestion, inhalation, or skin absorption leads to alcohol poisoning.
-Ethanol – also called ethyl alcohol – is a colorless, flammable liquid with a mild odor and a burning taste.
+Exposure to ethanol (also called ethyl alcohol) by ingestion, inhalation, or skin absorption can lead to alcohol poisoning.
+Ethanol is a colorless, flammable liquid with a mild odor and a burning taste.
 Ethanol is fermented from sugar crops or starch crops, including corn, wheat, and potatoes.

-Common sources of ethanol include alcoholic beverages, liquor-containing candies, hand sanitizer, mouth wash, some liquid medications, rotten fruits, and uncooked rising-yeast bread dough.
+Common sources of ethanol include alcoholic beverages, liquor-containing candies, hand sanitizer, mouth wash, some liquid medications, rotten fruits, and raw or rising yeast-based bread dough.
 All animals are at risk of alcohol poisoning, but cats are especially sensitive.

-Isopropanol (isopropyl alcohol/rubbing alcohol) and methanol (methyl alcohol) can also cause alcohol poisoning.
-Products that contain these alcohols include perfumes, some pet flea sprays, automotive windshield wiper fluid, paint removers, and canned fuels.
+Isopropanol (isopropyl alcohol) and methanol (methyl alcohol) can also cause alcohol poisoning.
+Products that contain these alcohols include rubbing alcohol, perfumes, some pet flea sprays, disinfectants, automotive windshield wiper fluid, paint removers, cleaning products, and canned fuels.

 What are the clinical signs of alcohol poisoning?

-Clinical signs usually occur rapidly after exposure to a toxic dose of alcohol - likely within 20 to 90 minutes.
-If your pet has been exposed to any form of alcohol, call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 right away.
+Clinical signs usually occur quickly after exposure to a toxic dose of alcohol; likely within 15 to 90 minutes.
+If your pet has been exposed to any form of alcohol, immediately call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680.

 How is alcohol poisoning diagnosed?